Finding better ways to provide the materials the world needs

 We know that we are on a multi-year journey and that while some changes can be made today, others will take time.
 Through it all, we are deeply committed to continuing to listen, engage and work with colleagues and partners of Rio Tinto, to build a better organisation that can have a greater positive impact for everyone.

-Jakob Stausholm, Alf Barrios, Arnaud Soirat, Bold Baatar, Isabelle Deschamps, Ivan Vella, James Martin, Kellie Parker, Mark Davies, Peter Cunningham, Simon Trott, Sinead Kaufman
+Jakob Stausholm, Bold Baatar, Isabelle Deschamps, James Martin, Jerome Pecresse, Katie Jackson, Kellie Parker, Mark Davies, Peter Cunningham, Simon Trott, Sinead Kaufman

 How we process personal data provided or obtained through this website.